mpw6/goezinta/README.md

 Acknowledgement and Thanks:

 Funded by National Institues of Health
-Developed at Yale University for use by the School of Medicine's Vaccarino Lab http://vaccarinolab.org and Gerstein Lab http://gersteinlab.org
+Developed at Yale University
+Use by the School of Medicine's Vaccarino Lab http://vaccarinolab.org and Gerstein Lab http://gersteinlab.org